-- As-built drawings are to be provided, with a copy of them on AutoCAD version 2015 provided on CD or DVD.
-The CAD drawings shall use multiple line layers with a separate individual layer for each system. - 3.
-Not Used - D. The as-built drawings shall indicate the location and type of all lockout/tagout points for all energy sources for all equipment and pumps to include breaker location and numbers, valve tag numbers, etc. Coordinate lockout/tagout procedures and practices with local VA requirements. - E. Certification documentation shall be provided to COR 21 working days prior to submitting the request for final inspection.
+- Red-lined, hand-marked drawings are to be provided, with one paper copy and a scanned PDF version of the hand-marked drawings provided on CD or DVD. - D. The as-built drawings shall indicate the location and type of all lockout/tagout points for all energy sources for all equipment and pumps to include breaker location and numbers, valve tag numbers, etc. Coordinate lockout/tagout procedures and practices with local VA requirements. - E. Certification documentation shall be provided to COR 21 working days prior to submitting the request for final inspection.
 The documentation shall include all test results, the names of individuals performing work for the testing agency on this project, detailed procedures followed for all tests, and provide documentation/certification that all results of tests were within limits specified.
 Test results shall contain written sequence of test procedure with written test results annotated at each step along with the expected outcome or setpoint.
 The results shall include all readings, including but not limited to data on device (make, model and performance characteristics), normal pressures, switch ranges, trip points, amp readings, and calibration data to include equipment serial numbers or individual identifications, etc.